 UPDATE: D.A.
-Davidson Reiterates Neutral Rating, Raises PT on Texas Industries
+Davidson Reiterates Neutral Rating, Raises PT on Weyerhaeuser Company

-In a report published Friday, D.A.
-Davidson & Co. reiterated its Neutral rating on Texas Industries (NYSE: TXI), and raised its price target from $45.00 to $60.00.
+In a report published Monday, D.A.
+Davidson & Co. reiterated its Neutral rating on Weyerhaeuser Company (NYSE: WY), and raised its price target from $27.00 to $30.00.